Trading stamp: Independent trading stamp companies

 In 1896, the Sperry and Hutchinson Company was created as an independent trading stamp company in the United States.
 By 1957, there were approximately 200 trading stamp companies in operation.
 Typically, merchants would pay a third-party trading stamp company for the stamps, and would then advertise that they give trading stamps with purchases.
 Large retailers were usually given a discount on the stamps while smaller retailers generally had to pay the full cost of adopting the trading stamp program.
 The intent was to get customers to be loyal to the merchant, so that they would continue shopping there to obtain enough stamps to redeem for merchandise.
 Customers would fill books with stamps, and take the books to a trading stamp company redemption center to exchange them for premiums.
 Books could also be sent to the trading stamp company in exchange for premium merchandise via mail order catalogs.
 An example of the value of trading stamps would be during the 1970s and 1980s where the typical rate issued by a merchant was one stamp for each 10¢ of merchandise purchased.
-A typical book took approximately 1200 stamps to fill, or the equivalent of US $120.00 in purchases.
+A typical book took approximately 1200 stamps to fill, representing US $120.00 in purchases.

 While one of the most popular brand of trading stamps in the US were S&H Green Stamps, informally known as "green stamps", other large brands included Top Value Stamps, Gold Bond Stamps, Plaid Stamps, Blue Chip Stamps, Quality Stamps, Buccaneer Stamps and Gold Strike Stamps.
 Texas Gold Stamps were given in Texas mainly by the H-E-B grocery store chain, and Mahalo stamps in Hawaii.

 Even the comic-book publisher Marvel Comics entered the trading stamp field in the 1970s, with what were known as "Marvel Value Stamps".
 Each Value Stamp featured artwork of a Marvel character (the first one featuring Spider-Man), and were generally featured in the letter pages of Marvel titles (with certain titles, primarily reprints, consequently not offering Value Stamps).
 Buyers were encouraged to clip out the stamps and collect them (this practice was annoying to future comic collectors, with the price of comics declining if they were cut up for their Value Stamps), with Marvel offering a stamp book by mail for 50 cents; if a person managed to collect all 100 stamps in a book (the 100th Stamp was kept a mystery until it was featured in Sub-Mariner #72, featuring the image of Galactus), they were entitled to discounts at comic book shops and conventions (including San Diego Comic-Con).
 A further series of stamps were released known as "Series B", which in lieu of singular stamps featuring only one character, were instead akin to a jigsaw puzzle; when put together, the stamps would create an entire image, typically of a Marvel star (or in one case, Stan Lee himself).
 The concept was revived in 2006 for a run of stamps in Marvel Spotlight, and again in 2017 as part of the Marvel Legacy initiative.